magnujo/PCPP/Week14/readme.md

 ### Course evaluation
 Please make sure that you complete the course evaluation (deadline Thursday Dec 3rd).
-A summary of the results will be presented at the last lecture on Friday Dec 4.
+A summary of the results will be presented at the Question and Answer session on Friday Dec 4.